 4. Asia

-North Korea and Myanmar (Burma) pose significant legal and safety risks.
-In North Korea, U.S. citizens face a very high likelihood of long-term detention with no consular access.
-In Myanmar, ongoing military conflict and civil unrest make travel extremely dangerous.
+North Korea and Myanmar (Burma) present extreme legal and security risks.
+In North Korea, U.S. citizens face a high likelihood of long-term detention with little to no consular access.
+In Myanmar, ongoing military conflict, armed resistance, and widespread civil unrest have made conditions highly unpredictable and dangerous for travelers.

 5. Latin America and the Caribbean